cnoe-io/reference-implementation-aws/README.md

 1. aws-load-balancer-controller
 2. ingress-nginx
 3. cert-manager
 4. external-dns
+5  keycloak
-5. The rest of stuff
+6. The rest of stuff

 ### Keycloak SSO with manual DNS and TLS Certificates